sudoxyz/sudoxyz/README.md

 <br>

 👋 Hello!
-I'm Ethan a passionate Full stack dev / Cyber Security enthusiast based in the UK.
+I'm Ethan, a passionate Full-stack dev / Cyber Security enthusiast based in the UK.

 🧱 With a solid foundation in C++, JavaScript, HTML, CSS, React.js, and Dreamweaver, I thrive in creating dynamic and visually appealing web applications.
 I'm also diving into the world of IT automation with my job at Gamer Tech LTD.

 🔒 I have a very keen interest in cybersecurity, particularly in IoT and embedded systems.
-I have been using Linux for the past 7 years starting from an old laptop to my current Proxmox based homelab that I use for reverse engineering as well as a fully functional honeypot for capturing new malware samples.
+I have been using Linux for the past 8 years, starting from an old laptop to my current Proxmox based homelab that I use for reverse engineering as well as a fully functional honeypot for capturing new malware samples.
 I'm actively seeking opportunities to transition into a cybersecurity career.

 ## 📈 GitHub Stats